 Colossians 2:8 Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.

 In his letter to the Colossians, Paul was concerned that false teachers would take some of the members of the church captive, through hollow and deceptive philosophy.
 The false philosophy at Colossae was subtle and enticing, and based on human tradition and reasoning, rather than on the teaching of Christ and the apostles.
-So what you see is the same thing happening today, Satan's influence and the false doctrines that he infused into the society, is also infused into our society.
+So what you see is the same thing happening today: Satan's influence and the false doctrines that he infused into their society are also infused into our society.
 The same issues are coming back, and being promoted as God's truth, when in fact, they are ancient Babylonian and Gnostic beliefs, from the time of Christ.

 II Corinthians 4:3-4 But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.